Balmoral Park (Illinois): The End of an Era

 On January 25, 2014, harness racing ambassador and longtime supporter of Balmoral Park, Tony Maurello, died at age 93.
 The Tony Maurello Winner's Circle was dedicated in his honor on September 13 of the same year, during the 2014 Super Night festivities.

 In 2015, the shocking news was made public that the racetrack was slated for closure at the end of the year.
 The closure was the result of a financial burden from a United States Court of Appeals ruling that Illinois racetracks had to pay casinos restitution.

 A new beginning

 In May 2017, Balmoral Park reopened to much local fanfare and held its first horse show under the ownership of HITS Inc., featuring show jumping and show hunting competitions.
-The facility joins other HITS horse show facility holdings in Culpeper, Virginia, Saugerties, New York, Thermal, California and Ocala, Florida.
+The facility joins other HITS horse show facility holdings in Culpeper, Virginia, Saugerties, New York, and Ocala, Florida.

 Per October 12, 2020, The Chicago Tribune wrote that the Balmoral Park Horse Show Facility was again up for sale.
 Price 4 million dollars.
 As of March 17, 2022 various websites list the facility as "Permanently Closed".